By Sandra Simpson

 He taught at a secondary school in Wairoa (called the “Maori territories” by many of his English contemporaries who wrote about him) for a year and during this time became engaged to a local woman, although he never married – later, in China, he was open about his homosexuality.

-Ready for change – and perhaps wanting to live true to his nature which may well have been difficult in a New Zealand where everybody knew everybody else and homosexuality was illegal and carried severe penalties, including life imprisonment – Bickerton contacted Rewi Alley, the older brother of a Christchurch Boys’ High School classmate, who helped him find a teaching position in Japan.
+Ready for change – and perhaps wanting to live true to his nature which may well have been difficult in a New Zealand where everybody knew everybody else and homosexuality was illegal and carried severe penalties, including life imprisonment – Bickerton contacted Rewi Alley, the older brother of a high school classmate, who helped him find a teaching position in Japan.
 Bickerton arrived in Yokohama in August 1924 and, as far as I am aware, never returned to New Zealand, although stayed in touch with his family here.

 In Bickerton’s obituary, 8 Sir Herbert Vere Redman wrote that from the outset Bickerton plunged into Japanese life and studied the language, while at the same time teaching, for the entire 10 years of his stay.
 Bickerton became fluent in the Japanese language and immersed himself in literature and culture, such as ikebana, tea ceremony, and Noh theatre.